segalmax/telegram_zoomer/PROJECT.md

     - [x] Caricature style for political figures
     - [x] Editorial cartoon style without text
     - [x] Ensure visuals directly relate to news content with symbolism
+- [ ] Translation improvements:
+    - [ ] Remove the RIGHT-BIDLO header at the top of messages
+    - [ ] Simplify code to use only right-bidlo style (no if-else for translation styles)
+    - [ ] Be sensitive when there is a sad post and adjust tone when jokes are inappropriate
+    - [ ] Read the actual article or analyze the image for better context (e.g., correctly identifying gender)
+- [ ] Image generation improvements:
+    - [ ] Troubleshoot occasional issues with images not showing
+    - [ ] Investigate cases where images fail to generate
+- [ ] Link handling enhancements:
+    - [ ] Fix duplicate links issue (Ссылка из статьи and Оригинал are currently the same link)
+    - [ ] Format links as proper hyperlinks without showing the full URL
 - [ ] User command to trigger translation of a specific URL
 - [ ] Interactive setup/auth script (was `scripts/complete_auth.py`)
 - [ ] More advanced error recovery (e.g., retry mechanisms with backoff for API calls)